wiheto/teneto/README.md

 Taken from ex1.py.
 First off some importing of necessary stuff.

-In this example the aim is to show what information temporal graph theory tries to capture and also show it on a plot.
+In this example the aim is to show what information temporal network theory tries to capture and also show it on a plot.

 Scenario: Ashley were friends with Blake in 2014.
 Ashley becomes friends with in 2015.
 Blake and Casey meet (possibly through Ashley) and become friends in 2016.
 In standard graph theory this would be presented as a connectivity matrix with all three people (nodes) connected.